 You likely know the stat well — nearly 96% of ad clicks don’t convert.
 A big reason this failure rate remains high is that advertisers don’t connect their ads to relevant post-click landing pages that continue the message and story from the ad.
 By continuing the same story in the pre- and post-click stages, you get what matters most: more conversions from those ad clicks.

 Homebase — best known for their employee scheduling and time tracking software — is one company that understands this connection.
-They recognize the need for segmented ads and personalized, unique post-click experiences to convert prospects into customers.
+They recognize the need for segmented ads and personalized, unique post-click landing pages to convert prospects into customers.

-How Homebase uses segmented ads & relevant post-click experiences
+How Homebase uses segmented ads & relevant post-click landing pages

 Example 1: Online employee timesheets

 Someone at the top of the funnel looking for digital options for “employee timesheets” might see this Google PPC ad:

 The ad is closely related to the search query, as the headline includes both ‘employee’ and ‘timesheet’, the description repeats ‘timesheet’, and the first ad extension contains the exact search phrase.

 The headline, description copy, and ad extensions also do a great job of letting prospects know that the app is free and that it can benefit them by helping to save time.

 Clicking the ad headline takes users to the next stage of the customer journey — the post-click landing page — which continues the relevancy:

 Immediately after landing here, it’s clear that it’s connected to the ad and tells the brand’s story as it relates to employee timesheets: